 Backtest the Death Cross

 Below is a more detailed backtest of the Death Cross.
-We use 50 and 200-day moving averages and exit after N-days as explained above.
+These are the trading rules: We use 50 and 200-day moving averages and exit after N-days as explained above.

 We backtest the Death Cross in the S&P 500 because it’s the only asset we have with data going back many decades (1960).

 These are the results from the backtest: